 Wiggly worms – grapes popped on to skewers with melted chocolate eyes on a bed of salad.
 This was super simple and went down a treat with Arlo in particular.

 The kids adore fruits and so these little pots went down a treat.
 Using a pen to decorate a container with a Frankenstein face and then filling them with green grapes made them really come to life.
+I’ve tried this idea out with different faces and fillings and it always goes down a storm.

 Ghost face meringues – adding a few spots of black icing to make ghost faces took two minutes and the kids went crazy for these!

-Mummified juice – wrapping normal juice cartons with toilet paper and then using Googly eyes and marker pens to add faces.
+Mummified juice – wrapping normal juice cartons with toilet paper and tape, then using Googly eyes and marker pens to add faces.
 Another really easy idea to try out at home.

 To complete our table we added in dishes with other snacks such as popcorn, chips, dips etc and then made sure to add some spooky things in….. a mask around our pretzel jar, eyeballs in the nachos and a few spooky spiders in between.